FarhadF/orazabbix/README.md

   ```
   3. Restart cron service
   4. Latest data in Zabbix frontend should start populating after a minute.

+  ## Docker
+  Or Use provided Dockerfile to build an image and monitor remotely.

 ## Features:
 - Autodiscovery for tablespaces